-Indiana began to apply numbers to his sculptural assemblages and paintings at the end of the 1950s, and in the 1960s numbers as a subject in their own right became one of the signature motifs of Indiana’s painting.
+Indiana began to apply numbers to his sculptural assemblages and paintings in the early 1960s, and by the mid-1960s numbers as a subject in their own right had become one of the signature motifs of Indiana’s painting.
 Their forms, as Indiana has explained, were particularly inspired by the robust Arabic numerals of an old printer’s calendar that he found in his loft in Coenties Slip.
-Indiana first conceived the NUMBER sculptures in 1980 for a special commission for a developer in Indianapolis; these eight-foot sculptures were subsequently donated to the Indianapolis Museum of Art.
-He then created several series of NUMBER sculptures in different scales and finishes, including this six-foot series, which was exhibited along New York’s Park Avenue in 2013 as part of “Art in the Park” (2003), and in London in 2013 as part of “Sculpture in the City.”
+Indiana first conceived the number sculptures in 1980 for a special commission for a developer in Indianapolis; these eight-foot sculptures were subsequently donated to the Indianapolis Museum of Art.
+He then created several series of number sculptures in different scales and finishes, including this six-foot series, which was exhibited along New York’s Park Avenue in 2013 as part of “Art in the Park” (2003), and in London in 2013 as part of “Sculpture in the City.”

 ONE Through ZERO conveys a characteristic blending of the disciplines of painting and sculpture that is one of the distinguishing features of Indiana’s work.
 Like his sculptural interpretation of his originally two-dimensional subject of LOVE, it suggests that the printed form has been extruded into space.
 The depth of the numbers, which is about half their width, gives the forms a monumental solidity that underlines the way the sculptures stand as a poetic condensation of Indiana’s multifaceted engagement with the symbolic, allegorical and formal aspects of numbers.
 As with the letters of the alphabet, Indiana’s NUMBERS can be arranged and rearranged in different ways to generate different meanings through their combinations and juxtapositions.